The pitch of MCG is "fantastic" but there is still a lot to play - Mash Viral

 Loading

-When Trent Boult launched a yorker in Joe Burns' extravagant driving on the fourth ball of the morning, entrusting the Queenslander to his first golden duck at test cricket, commentators were also encouraged by what they had seen.
+When Boult threw a yorker into Joe Burns' extravagant right-hand drive on the fourth ball of the morning, entrusting the Queenslander to his first golden duck at test cricket, commentators were also encouraged by what they had seen.

 "I think the signs so far have been fantastic, there has been swing, sewing," said Shane Warne after 20 minutes of playing on Fox Cricket.

+Former New Zealand glover Ian Smith agreed, as did former Australian captain Ricky Ponting on Channel Seven.

 Boult extracted an excellent seam and a swing thanks to his opening spell.
-New balloon comrade Tim Southee also had his moments, as did Colin de Grandhomme's nibbling average pace.
+New balloonist Tim Southee also had his moments, as did de Grandhomme's average snacking, which after lunch surprised Labuschagne with rebound while playing.

 Loading

-As the pitch started to cook in the sun, it sped up half an hour before lunch, which played out in the hands of Neil Wagner and his short-range attack on Steve Smith.
+As the ground started to cook in the sun, it sped up half an hour before lunch, which played out in the hands of Neil Wagner and his short-range attack on Smith and David Warner.

 Smith, unwilling to fall into the trap of being caught on the bat mat, in front of the saloon or in the ravine of the leg, was repeatedly struck on the body by the king of the bumper and repelled a bully from a bullet from his glove which, if he had missed, would have hit him flush with the grille.